 Here are what we think the main tenets of thriving in 2022 will look like as we take on this new year:

 Agility becomes key to small business success: The pandemic prompted a major onset of creativity from businesses and individuals alike.
 The path to success has evolved, making way for a wider range of variety in types of businesses and how they operate.
-A record number of businesses are forecasted to start up this year (4.6 million new businesses filed applications through October 2021, according to the U.S. Census Bureau) … with an unignorable increase in creators turning their passion into a living, thanks to the Great Resignation.
+A record number of businesses are forecasted to start up this year (5.4 million new businesses filed applications in 2021) … with an unignorable increase in creators turning their passion into a living, thanks to the Great Resignation.

 Combining the art of creativity with a mastering of digital tools and reporting paves the way for small businesses to experiment, innovate and make smart, informed decisions based on data they can trust.